Last Updated: March 22, 2023 by Flora Gibbins

 Water current isn’t an issue for the guppy fish as they enjoy playing in high flow.
 But if you find the flow causing stress to your fish, you should place plants and decorations to reduce the effect.

-Guppy Fish Tank Requirements
+What to Put in the Guppy Fish Tank

-Guppies also require plants and decorations that resemble their natural environments.
 Choose live plants like flame moss, java, and wisteria as they offer the best cover for the fish.
 These pants also facilitate the nitrogen cycle, essential in the tank system to break down the toxic compounds.

 Driftwood can also be a great addition to the tank as a hiding place.
 However, avoid any sharp objects that will rip off the fins.
 For the substrate, choose a dull color.
 Since guppies aren’t bottom dwellers, sand or aquarium gravel can be good options.